wp-plugins/no-longer-in-directory/readme.txt

 - it is being investigated after non-specific complaints
 - there is a security vulnerability

 If the plugin contains a security vulnerability the website could be vulnerable to being exploited until the plugin is deleted from the installation or a security update is released and applied.
 This plugin adds a page to WordPress to check if any plugins installed in WordPress are on a list of plugins that are no longer in the WordPress.org Plugin Directory so that WordPress administrators are alerted to the issue.

+For removed plugins that have a Secunia Advisory for a security vulnerability, a link to that advisory is included in the results of the check.

 To insure that plugins that have returned to the WordPress.org Plugin Directory since the list was last updated are not incorrectly warned about, the plugin rechecks the WordPress.org Plugin Directory to confirm any installed plugins that are on the list have not returned to the directory.

 The check is done using the plugin's directory (folder) name which could lead to plugins that have never been in the plugin directory to be flagged if they use the same name as a plugin that was in the WordPress.org Plugin Directory.
 If you become aware of a plugin this happening to please contact us so that we can put a check in place to prevent that from happening anymore.